erhathaway/git_off/README.md

 2. Add support for file staging area.
 AKA, add multiple files and use one commit message

 3. Add time parameter to commit command.
 This parameter can be used to specify how long in the future until the commit should take place.

-4. Add a `push` command to check the queue instantly and `push` to the remote if anything is found.